Marketing Teams Need to Bring Back Marketing Campaign Management Roles

 - A budget that can be spent in an endlessly diverse set of ways.

 - Core campaign messages are intended to elicit a specific response.

 - An integrated, multi-channel marketing campaign employing TV, print, digital, in-person events, billboards, social, radio, and so on.

 - Measurement and optimization continuously tune and refine the campaign message and audience segmentation.

 - Channel optimization.

-Similar to politics, a marketing campaign manager is responsible for orchestrating the entire campaign to promote the offer (in politics, a candidate; in marketing, it could be a product or a service; in public health, it could be the value of mask-wearing or the importance of vaccination).
+Similar to politics, a marketing campaign manager is responsible for orchestrating and organizing the entire campaign to promote the offer (in politics, a candidate; in marketing, it could be a product or a service; in public health, it could be the value of mask-wearing or the importance of vaccination).
 A good offer with a bad campaign won’t succeed, and vice versa.